 26th October 2020

-When choosing a fence for ball sports the first consideration should be the height (no-one wants to be chasing stray balls out in the road!)
-Next, you may also need to consider whether you want the fencing to play a part in the sport itself.
-Some tennis players like to practice their serves against a rebounding surface, and when a ball goes out of bounds in football or basketball it’s good to be able to for the fencing to take the shock without damage.
+When choosing a fence for ball sports, the first consideration should be the height (no one wants to be chasing stray balls out in the road!)
+Next, you may also need to consider whether you want to fence to play a part in the sport itself.
+For example, some tennis players like to practice their serves against a rebounding surface, and when a ball goes out of bounds in football or basketball, it’s good to be able to for the fencing to take the shock without damage.
 For these reasons, you might want to take a look at Zaun’s super rebound sports fencing.
 This has both rebound facility, durability and is tall enough to stop stray balls.

 Fencing for kid’s playgrounds has some unique challenges.
 It should be tall enough so that kids cannot climb over but also visually pleasing.
 It also needs to be safe to use, with no sharp corners that might cause harm.
 In this instance, bow top metal railings are an ideal choice.

-Public parks host events of all kinds as well as public recreation, so they can sometimes take a bit wear and tear, not least when it comes to perimeter fencing.
+Public parks host events of all kinds and public recreation, so they can sometimes take a bit of wear and tear, not least when it comes to perimeter fencing.
 But neither should they look as they have been enclosed.